gmtprime/skogsra/README.md

    config :myapp,
      hostname: "my.custom.host"
    ```
-3. From the default value if it exists (In this case, it would return
+3. From the default value if it exists.
+In this case, it would return
-   `"localhost"`).
+   `"localhost"` for all environments except `prod`.
+For `prod`, it will
+   return `example.com`.

 ## Available options